keboola/developers-docs/extend/common-interface/index.md

   - separator `,`
   - no escape character

-File names are specified in the input mapping, defaulting to `{tableId}.csv` (file name can be changed in UI).
+File names are specified in the input mapping, defaulting to `{tableId}.csv` (a file name can be changed in UI).
 The table metadata is stored in the [manifest file](/extend/common-interface/manifest-files/).

 ### `/data/out/tables`